tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 		 - investigating will let you see scorch marks above the lines
 	 - following the lines you find yoursdelf at a large domed structure with several offset structures
 		 - a tank of brown liquid that is connected to them with a lattice work of
+	 - Gristleleak:
+		 - BENIGN ANNOYANCE: Taps pen on teeth, drumws fingers when waiting, flicks Zippo open and closed, minor situational catchphrase, etc.
+		 - owner of the place
+	 - Nettlegrin
+		 - herbalist and mold grower
+		 - suspicipous of yopu
  - **Here kitty kitty**
  - **Ritual to the mothers:**
 	 - you see one of the domed structures you have come to know as a goblin home smoke billows from a very small hut carved out of the body of a stalk,